andrewhickman/protox/README.md

 # protox

-An implementation of the protobuf compiler in rust, intended for use as a library with crates such as [`prost-build`](https://crates.io/crates/prost-build).
+An implementation of the protobuf compiler in rust, intended for use as a library with crates such as [`prost-build`](https://crates.io/crates/prost-build) to avoid needing to build `protoc`.

 ## Usage